 If you have not already shortcuts required on the keyboard (or already have, but it comes easier to use the mouse) and want an easier way to control the volume in Windows, The solution for you is called Volumouse.

 Although the default mode shares can be affectionate with a mouse are to select, To give click or unwind (scroll), There are many tweaks or third-party applications which can add various features thereof.
-Volumouse It is one such application, available free, With which users can add mouse functionality to control the sound volume in Windows via scroll wheel.
+Volumouse It is one such application, available free, With which users can add mouse functionality to control the volume of the sound in Windows via scroll wheel.

 How does Volumouse?